g0t4/learning-haskell/LearnYouAHaskellNotes.md

 - Really intended for impure sections of code only, can't be handled in pure functions as you don't know when things will be evaluated and in what order.
 - Can be thrown anywhere
 - Getting the feeling it's preferred to use status codes in pure functions, but the reality is most errors are in I/O so that's already an impure concept so this shouldn't be a huge concern in pure areas, though things like validation are nice to encapsulate so we'll see.
-- Love that they have a UserException :)